slatedocs/slate/source/includes/_endpoint-dataset.md

 See above about PATCHing the dataset catalog for all attributes duplicated on the entity and the catalog.
 You may PATCH those attributes on the entity, but you are encouraged to PATCH the catalog instead.
-The two attributes appearing on the entity and not the catalog, "notes" and "weight", are modifiable by PATCH here.
+The two attributes appearing on the entity and not the catalog, "notes" is modifiable by PATCH here.

 A successful PATCH request returns a 204 response.
 The attributes changed will be seen by all users with access to this dataset; i.e., names, descriptions, and archived